allenyin55/academy-live-events-fork/README.md

 scripts/write-session-data.sh < sessions.csv > emails.txt
 ```

 All the email texts will be written to one file, `emails.txt`.
+Each email will start with an email address on a line, a suggested subject for the email on a line, and then the body of the text with the unique data for that person.

+> **Note:** This script doesn't access the sessions.

 ## Email Attendees